oracle-livelabs/security/data-safe/assess-database-users/assess-database-users-ocw.md

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
 - Registered your target database with Oracle Data Safe (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database))
+- Started audit data collection for your target database in Oracle Data Safe (see [Audit Database Activity](?lab=audit-database-activity)).
+Audit data collection is required if you want to view users' audit records from within User Assessment.

 ### Assumptions